niemasd/teaching/Course-Specific/CSE 100/Got a Seg Fault.md

 actual segmentation fault occurred.
 You will need to investigate what in your code caused a system or other function call to be made incorrectly.

-At this point, you may want to look into your code, by printing values, etc, but may find that your variables are out of scope; gdb has taken you to the "deeper level" system calls.
+At this point, you will want to look into your code, by printing values, etc, but may find that your variables are out of scope; gdb has taken you to the "deeper level" system calls.
 To travel to your function's scope, you can run `bt` (or `backtrace`)
 to view the entire call stack.
 You will see  numbers next to each function indicating